ziggytron/Ziggytron/README.md

 ## Hi there 👋
-I'm a member of the programming team on frc team 8727 aka Glitch 2.0
+I'm a member of the programming team on Glitch 2.0 / team 8727

 <!--
 **ziggytron/Ziggytron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.